 307 Temporary Redirect (since HTTP/1.1): On this occasion, the request should be repeated with another URI, but future requests can still use the original URI.
 For instance, a POST request must be repeated using another POST request.

 4xx Client Error

-What does a HTTP status code in the 400 range mean?
+What does an HTTP status code in the 400 range mean?
 The 4xx class of status code is intended for cases in which the client seems to have erred.
-The server should include an entity containing an explanation of the error situation, and whether it is a temporary or permanent condition.
+The server should include an entity containing an explanation of the error situation and whether it is a temporary or permanent condition.

 400 Bad Request: The request cannot be fulfilled due to bad syntax.